shaitan/handystats/configuration.rst

 Read :ref:`message-queue` documentation for the backgroud of the following options.

 **sleep-on-empty**
-    Specifies sequence of time interval for which handystats core's processing thread will sleep if no event messages are passed to the handystats core.
+    Specifies sequence of time interval in *microseconds* for which handystats core's processing thread will sleep if no event messages are passed to the handystats core.

     *Default*: :code:`[1, 5, 10, 50, 100, 500, 1000, 5000, 10000]`